 Bouncin’ Off the Walls

-In a packed student lounge on the campus of St. John Fisher, Lu Highsmith and the Roc Bottom Slam Team delivered on a promise to “build community through poetry.”
-Those words are the heart of Just Poets’ mission and its R-Voices community outreach program.
+In the packed student lounge on the campus of St. John Fisher, Lu Highsmith and the Roc Bottom Slam Team delivered on a promise to “build community through poetry.”
+Those words are the heart of Just Poets’ mission and its R-Voices outreach program.
 Last night was yet another event that fulfilled that ideal.